dotnet/docs-maui/docs/user-interface/controls/imagebutton.md

 ## Press and release an ImageButton

 The `Pressed` event is raised when a finger presses on a `ImageButton`, or a mouse button is pressed with the pointer positioned over the `ImageButton`.
 The `Released` event is raised when the finger or mouse button is released.
-Generally, the `Clicked` event is also fired at the same time as the `Released` event, but if the finger or mouse pointer slides away from the surface of the `ImageButton` before being released, the `Clicked` event might not occur.
+Generally, the `Clicked` event is also raised at the same time as the `Released` event, but if the finger or mouse pointer slides away from the surface of the `ImageButton` before being released, the `Clicked` event might not occur.

 For more information about these events, see [Press and release the button](button.md#press-and-release-the-button) in the [Button](button.md) article.